-I was diagnosed on 22nd April 2016.
 After giving up with various appointments with the GP and only finally being referred to a neurologist on the 3rd time of asking, the neurology appointment came through for over a month’s time.
-After a week or so of waiting and I was getting worse by the day, sat on the sofa unable to walk or move far, my husband called my parents who agreed to pay for me to see a private Dr as it seemed the NHS was not able to see me faster.
+After a week or so of waiting and I was getting worse by the day, I sat on the sofa unable to walk or move far, my husband called my parents who agreed to pay for me to see a private Dr.

-Two minutes in the room with this consultant rheumatologist (we thought it was possibly damaged in my neck as it started with neck pains and couldn’t turn my head etc) and him seeing me walk he suggested I needed an MRI due to a rare problem with the brain as I ‘was drunk when not drunk’.
+Two minutes in the room with this new consultant rheumatologist (we thought it was possibly damaged in my neck as it started with neck pains and couldn’t turn my head) and him seeing me walk he suggested I needed an MRI due to a rare problem with the brain as I ‘was drunk when not drunk’.

 I had a private MRI 2 days later, came home and had lunch and got called back to see the doctor an hour or so later…I knew it wasn’t going to be good news!

 On the 22nd April 2016, I was sat down and I saw on the doctor’s computer screen this large white lump on my MRI picture, clearly a tumour in my brain.
 I was told then the neuroradiologist was 99% sure it was a non-cancerous Hemangioblastoma and could be removed with surgery.
 I had the tumour removed less than a month later on 18th May 2016.

 It’s been an interesting journey, my tumour is supposedly all out and fine, and I am not seen as having any further issues by my neurosurgeon.